 While most drivers charged with a first offense DWI are likely not facing jail time, there are certainly exceptions.
 The most common exception is for those who submitted to a breath test upon their arrest, for which the result was a BAC of .15 or above.
 These drivers, if convicted, face a mandatory minimum jail sentence of 5 days.
 For those drivers with a BAC above .20, the minimum sentence imposed will be 10 days.
 Drivers facing second and third DUI convictions also face mandatory jail time and additional penalties.

 Because the penalties for Reckless driving and DWI can be severe, you should be represented by counsel if you have been charged with either of these offenses.
-If you have been cited or arrested for Reckless driving or DWI in Arlington, Alexandria, or Fairfax county, contact Jay P. Mykytiuk Trial Attorney for a case evaluation.
+If you have been cited or arrested for Reckless Driving or DWI in Arlington, Alexandria, or Fairfax County, contact Scrofano Law PC for a case evaluation.

 Learn about traffic crimes like DUI and reckless driving in D.C.